University of Southern Denmark: History

 The University of Southern Denmark was established in 1998 when Odense University, the Southern Denmark School of Business and Engineering and the South Jutland University Centre were merged.
 The University Library of Southern Denmark was also merged with the university in 1998.
-As the original Odense University was established in 1966, the University of Southern Denmark celebrated their 50-year anniversary on September 15, 2016.

 In 2006, the Odense University College of Engineering was merged into the university and renamed as the Faculty of Engineering.
+In June 2009, SDU banned smoking during written examinations and in August that year tightened its alcohol policy; both measures were opposed by Freja Brandhøj, head of Syddanske Studerende.
+On 28 November that year, several hundred students participated in a boycott of the university canteen, calling for lower prices.

+In 2007, the Business School Centre in Slagelse (Handelshøjskolecentret Slagelse) and the National Institute of Public Health (Statens Institut for Folkesundhed) were also merged into the University of Southern Denmark.
+Princess Marie became a patron of the university in 2009, and participated in the annual party during several years.

 After being located in different parts of Odense for several years, a brand new Faculty of Engineering building physically connected to the main Odense Campus was established and opened in 2015.
-In 2007, the Business School Centre in Slagelse (Handelshøjskolecentret Slagelse) and the National Institute of Public Health (Statens Institut for Folkesundhed) were also merged into the University of Southern Denmark.

-Princess Marie took over the role of the patron of the university in 2009.
+The University Library of Southern Denmark was also merged with the university in 1998.
+As the original Odense University was established in 1966, the University of Southern Denmark celebrated their 50-year anniversary on September 15, 2016.
+The queen of Denmark visited SDU in October of that year.

+After being located in different parts of Odense for several years, a brand new Faculty of Engineering building physically connected to the main Odense Campus was established and opened in 2015.
+As the original Odense University was established in 1966, the University of Southern Denmark celebrated their 50-year anniversary on September 15, 2016.

 Administration and organization

 The university is governed by a board consisting of 9 members: 5 members recruited outside the university form the majority of the board, 1 member is appointed by the scientific staff, 1 member is appointed by the administrative staff, and 2 members are appointed by the students.
 The rector is appointed by the university board.
-The rector in turn appoints deans and deans appoint heads of departments.
+The rector in turn appoints deans, and deans appoint heads of departments.
 There is no faculty senate and faculty is not involved in the appointment of rector, deans, or department heads.
-Hence the university has no faculty governance.
+Hence, the university has no faculty governance.

 The current rector is Jens Ringsmose, and the current Pro-vice-chancellor (Prorektor) is Helle Waagepetersen.